tnmch/tnmch.github.io/_posts/SHA2017-CTF/2017-06-08-Bon_Appétit.md

 the easy way is that you find the .htaccess file and then read the flag using the name mention in this file

-as we dont check this file we did my own solution and as i thin its the goal of this task
+as we dont check this file we did my own solution and as i think its the goal of this task

 when you read the source of home page we see text :